tytydraco/yessleep/out/WARNING_Never_make_a_deal_with_the_devil_on_the_deep_web_He_keeps_raising_his_price.md

 The other side had short instructions, in plain English:

-*1 At night, with all lights out, light the candles in a triangle on the floor.*
+*1 At midnight, with all lights out, light the candles in a triangle alignment on the floor.*

-*2 Put this piece of paper in the middle and read it out loud.*
+*2 Put this piece of paper in the middle and read the other side out loud.*

 *3 Drop a single drop of blood from your finger onto the paper.*